steadicat/attardi.org/gatsby/src/articles/why-we-memo-all-the-things.md

 ---
 title: 'Why We Memo All the Things'
 date: '2020-10-28'
-featuredImage: '../images/pytorch-and-coreml/diagram.png'
+featuredImage: '../images/memo-all-the-things.png'
-description: ''
+description: 'On my team at Coinbase, we ask everyone to use the React performance trinity – memo, useMemo, and useCallback – all the time.
+For some reason, this is controversial.
+I’m guessing this has something to do with Twitter.
+This article explains why we do it anyway.'
 ---

-On my team at Coinbase, we have an explicit guideline to wrap every component in `React.memo`.
-For reasons that have a lot to do with pundits on Twitter, this tends to be controversial.
+On my team at Coinbase, we ask everyone to use the React performance trinity – `memo`, `useMemo`, and `useCallback` – all the time.
+For some reason, this is controversial.
+I’m guessing this has something to do with Twitter.
 This article explains why we do it anyway.

 ### Why We React.memo All Components

 Let’s start with what we can all agree on: in most apps, some components can benefit from being wrapped in `React.memo`.
 Maybe because they are expensive to rerender, or maybe they are children of a component that renders much more frequently.
 Maybe both.

-So not using `React.memo` at all is not an option.
+So not using `memo` at all is not an option.
 We are left with two options:

-- Use `React.memo` some of the time
+- Use `memo` some of the time
-- Use `React.memo` all the time
+- Use `memo` all the time

 The first option sounds like the most appealing, doesn’t it?
 Figure out when we can benefit from `React.memo`, and use it then, and only then.
 However, before we go that far, we have to remind ourselves that we work on a large team.
 No matter how diligent we are with education, code review, and profiling, **we are not going to get it right 100% of the time**.
 So we have to ask ourselves: